Duchenne muscular dystrophy (DMD)

 Please speak to your medical team to learn more about the symptoms and complications of DMD.

-These genetic changes may be inherited from parents in a X-linked recessive manner or may occur randomly in the individual (de novo mutation).4 These conditions are more common in males,1,6 as males who only have one X chromosome will have one copy (allele) of the DMD gene, hence a genetic change in that copy is enough to cause DMD or BMD.
-Females have two X chromosomes and two copies of the DMD gene – in most cases, genetic changes have to occur in both copies to cause the condition, however in some cases changes in one copy is enough to result in some symptoms.6 Females with changes in one copy are called “carriers” and can pass on the genetic change to their children whether they have symptoms or not (asymptomatic).
+These genetic variants may be inherited from parents in a X-linked recessive manner or may occur randomly in the individual prior to birth(de novo).4 Both males and females can be affected, but these conditions are more common in males.1,6 As males only have one X chromosome, they have one copy of the DMD gene, so if their DMD gene has the disease-causing genetic variant, they will have DMD or BMD.
+Females have two X chromosomes and two copies of the DMD gene – in most cases, genetic variants have to occur in both copies to cause the condition, however in some cases genetic variants in one copy is enough to result in some symptoms.6 Females with genetic variants in one copy are called “carriers” and can pass on the genetic variants to their children whether they have symptoms or not (asymptomatic).
+More information on X-linked inheritance pattern can be found at Centre for Genetics Education: X-linked inheritance.

 If you would like to learn more about the inheritance and impact of this condition, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
 More information about genetic counselling can be found at: